-The filming for the road chases etc. has been mostly occurring in the desert in Namibia with additional scenes being filmed in Cape Town, South Africa.
-The numerous vehicles have been shipped over there from Australia.
-Certain scenes and post production will be completed in Australia and an Australian film crew is in Namibia which is good for the local Aussie film industry.
+The filming for the road chases etc. was mostly completed in the desert in Namibia with additional scenes being filmed in Cape Town, South Africa.
+The numerous vehicles were shipped over there from Australia.
+Certain scenes and post production will be completed in Australia and an Australian film crew was used in Namibia which is good for the Aussie film industry.

 Despite the concept cars pictured above, there have been images coming out of a new version of the old Mad Max 2 era Ford Falcon XB interceptor (apparently 2 have been built) that was displayed at an event in Swakopmund, Namibia in October 2012.
 Can Max be taking to the road in the old Aussie classic once again?
 I hope so!

 Photos and videos are surfacing from the movie production set in Namibia that give an insight into what is happening with Fury Road, including costumes, very white skinned mutant like characters known as The War Boys who are the henchmen of Immortan Joe and a lot of heavily armed vehicles.
 These include a silver XB with jacked up rear tyres, a big engine and weaponry.
 With the appearance of all these cars and the old XB Interceptor it seems the movie is set in a time somewhere between Mad Max and Mad Max 2 (rather than a more futuristic rebooted world indicated by the concept cars).